WeblateOrg/weblate/docs/user/translating.rst

 Translating using Weblate
 =========================

-Thank you for interest in translating using Weblate.
-Projects can either be set up for direct translation, or by way of accepting suggestions made by users without accounts.

-Overall, there are two modes of translation:

-* The project accepts direct translations
-* The project only accepts suggestions, which are automatically validated once a defined number of votes is reached
+Projects either accept translations directly, or when a number of votes is reached.

-Please see :ref:`workflows` for more info on translation workflow.

-Options for translation project visibility:

-* Publicly visible and anybody can contribute
+There are more translation workflows detailed in :ref:`workflows`.

+Sometimes suggestions are accepted by users without accounts.

-* Visible only to a certain group of translators
+Projects or the components in them are either visible to everyone, or only a certain group of translators.

 .. seealso::